Honors Physics II @ Georgia Tech

 Attendance in lab is a course requirement.
 To pass this course, you must pass the laboratory portion with an average of 60% or more.
 Three unexcused absences from lab will result in automatic failure of the lab, and therefore, of the course.

-Recitations begin the week of August 28th and will be led by the teaching assistant (TA).
-Here the TA will start a pertinent problem, similar to a homework or test problem, and you will have to finish it and turn in your work at the end of the period.
-The last 15 minutes will be dedicated to questions about the homework or test problems, along with any other related discussion.
+Recitations begin the week of August 27th and will be led by the teaching assistant (TA).
+Here the TA will start a pertinent inquiry-based problem with concepts that are similar to the current homework or upcoming test.
+You will have to finish it and turn in your work at the end of the period.
 Tests will be held during the recitation time period when indicated in the schedule.

 Each recitation will be graded on a scale of zero through ten.
 The first five points will be for participation.
 Your score on your work will be added to this value, giving everyone who participates a score in the 6–10 range for each recitation meeting.